Computably totally disconnected locally compact groups: Computable functions on the set of paths of computable trees

 \section{Computable functions on the set of paths of computable trees}

-This section provides preliminaries on computability of functions that are defined on the set of paths of computable trees.
+This section provides preliminaries on computability of functions that are defined on the set of paths of computable trees without leaves.
 These preliminaries will be used in Section~\ref{s:Baire} to introduce computable Baire presentations of t.d.l.c.\ groups, as well as in much of the rest of the paper.
 Most of the content of this section can either be seen as a special case of known results in abstract computable topology, or can be derived from such results.
-These results stem from the study of effectively compact metric spaces; some of them need to be extrapolated to the locally compact setting.
+These results stem from the study of computably compact metric spaces; some of them need to be extrapolated to the locally compact setting.
 They can be found in the recent surveys \cite{Iljazovic.Kihara:21,EffedSurvey}.
 However, with the reader in mind who has little background in computability or computable topology, we prefer to provide intuition and elementary proofs for the computability notions and results that are needed later~on, rather than referring to such more general results.

 Let $T$ be a computable subtree of $\NN^*$ without leaves.
 To define that a function which takes arguments from the potentially uncountable domain $[T]$ is computable, one descends to the countable domain of strings on $T$, where the usual computability notions work.
-The first definition, Def.\ \ref{def:computable 1} below, will apply when we show in \cref{cor:delta} that the modular function on a computable presentation of a t.d.l.c.\ group is computable.
-As a further example, in Fact~\ref{fact:mg} we will show that given a computable presentation of a t.d.l.c.\ group via a closed subgroup of $\S$, the function $m(g,V)$ related to the scale function, defined in the introduction, is computable. \begin{definition} A function $\Phi: [T] \times \NN \to \NN$ is computable if there is a partial computable function $P_\Phi $ defined on a subset of $T\times \NN$, with values in $\NN$, such that \bi \item[(1)] if $\sss \prec \tau\in T$, then $P_\Phi (\sss, n) = k $ implies $P_\Phi (\tau, n) = k$; \item[(2)] $\Phi(f, w)= k $ iff there is an $n$ such that $P_\Phi(f\uhr n,w) =k$. \ei \end{definition} The intuition is that the partial computable function $P_\Phi$ represents the behaviour of a so-called \emph{oracle Turing machine}.
-The machine has the list of the values $f(0), f(1), f(2), \ldots $ written on a special tape, and attempts to determine the value $\Phi(f, w)$ via queries of the type ``what is $f(q)$?".
-If $\sss \prec f$ and $P_\Phi(\sss,w) = \eta$, then with the answers to the queries given by $\sss$, the machine can determine this value.
-Clearly any extension $\tau$ of $\sss$ will then yield the same value: this is condition (1).
-Condition (2) says that sufficiently many queries will lead to an answer.
-Note that this condition implies that every computable function $\Phi $ is continuous.
+The first definition, \ref{def:computable 1} below, will apply when we show in~\cref{cor:delta} that the modular function on a computable presentation of a t.d.l.c.\ group is computable.
+As a further example, in~\cref{fact:mg} we will show that given a computable presentation of a t.d.l.c.\ group via a closed subgroup of $\S$, the function $m(g,V)$ related to the scale function, defined in the introduction, is computable.
+For the notion of partial computable functions on $\NN$, see the remark after~\cref{def:computable}.
+We assume some standard effective encoding of strings by numbers.